Southwood Academy of the Arts

 6th Grade Field Trip

 The field trip is March 9-10 2023.The total cost of this trip will be $175.
 This is an overnight trip and the trip fee will include: transportation, lodging, all meals, all activities, and sixth grade t-shirts.
 Parents have until January 9th, 2023 to pay for the trip.
 If you would like to pay for the trip in installments, parents can follow this schedule: $50 November 9th and $75 January 9th.
-Use this link or the QR code to make a payment.
 The parent form for the field trip is below.

 Southwood Academy's YCI